May a school entity terminate an educator if she does not “command respect and good will" of the school community?

 In addition, Ms. Horosko scored a 43% on a competentcy test administered by A. H. Howell, Superintendent of the District.

-The District discharged Ms. Horosko.
-Ms. Horosko appealed the District's action to the Common Pleas Court, where a trial was held producing the factual record and quotes reported here.
+Ms. Horosko appealed the District's action to the Wayne County Common Pleas Court, where a trial was held producing the factual record and quotes reported here.
 The Common Pleas Court affirmed the District's discharge of Ms. Horosko.

 Sign in to leave a comment